 We at WorldTeach are not tax advisors.
 While we try to be as helpful as we can, it is important to check with the IRS or certified tax advisors to determine if you are required to pay taxes.
 We have also gathered this information to get you started.

 Some volunteers, particularly in year-long programs departing in December and January, will make less than the minimum earnings threshhold for filing taxes.
 However, most volunteers departing at other times will have income from other employers during the calendar year, pushing their total income over the filing minimum.

 Since WorldTeach is/was not technically your employer, most volunteers will not receive a W-2 or other earnings statement from WorldTeach, nor are you likely to have pay stubs from your host school (although if you do, keep them for your records).
 Volunteers in some programs may receive a 1099-MISC.
 However, if you do not, it is still your responsibility to declare your earnings as accurately as possible.
 It may be a good idea to include a letter with your tax return explaining your situation: that you were a full-time volunteer overseas and earning a basic living stipend of x amount per month, totaling y amount over the whole tax year.

 How do I get letters of recommendation?

 As part of their job, our Field Directors are required to file a recommendation letter for every volunteer who ends their service in good standing.
-These letters are written after your End-of-Service conference, and then emailed to the WorldTeach office in Cambridge, MA, where we keep them electronically filed.
+These letters are written after your End-of-Service conference, and then emailed to the WorldTeach office in Boston, MA, where we keep them electronically filed.
 If you did not provide your Field Director with the necessary information to complete your letter, it is possible that a verification of service letter is on file instead.